LANPHUNG1205/secret-app/README.md

 Go the this website [Node.js](https://nodejs.org/en/download) and download the LTS (Long-Term Support) version.

-After installing git successfully, you can check by opening the Terminal and write the command to check the node and npm version:
+After installing Node.js successfully, you can check by using Terminal and write the command to check the node and npm version:

 ```
 node -v